Short

 ivy covered building on the corner of College and Dwight.
 Once he slept

-through a jackhammer that was a foot away from his head (the arrangement of
+through a jackhammer that was a foot away from his head (the arrangement

-the bed, the window, and the sidewalk outside made this feasible).
+of the bed, the window, and the sidewalk outside made this feasible).

 - After Berkeley convinced Bob that he did not want to become a

-professor, the project has been pseudorandom
+professor, the project became pseudorandom

 numbers.
 It started with a cryptography course from Manuel Blum